2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in Michigan

 On average, criminal justice graduates from GVSU take out $25,092 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $230.

 Concordia University, Ann Arbor did quite well in this year’s ranking of the best places for criminal justice and corrections students to get a bachelor’s degree.
 It came in at #6 on the list.
-Concordia University, Ann Arbor is a small private not-for-profit school located in the medium-sized city of Ann Arbor.
+Concordia University, Ann Arbor is a small private not-for-profit school located in the midsize city of Ann Arbor.

-Olivet College came in at #7 in this year’s edition of the Best Criminal Justice & Corrections Bachelor’s Degree Schools in Michigan ranking.
+Olivet College did quite well in this year’s ranking of the best places for criminal justice and corrections students to get a bachelor’s degree.
+It came in at #7 on the list.
 Olivet is a small private not-for-profit school located in the rural area of Olivet.

 Read full report on Criminal Justice & Corrections at Olivet College

 Saginaw Valley State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree criminal justice and corrections programs.
-Located in the medium-sized suburb of University Center, Saginaw Valley State University is a public college with a medium-sized student population.
+Located in the suburb of University Center, Saginaw Valley State University is a public college with a medium-sized student population.

 The average monthly payment of a loan this size is about $174, assuming that the borrower is on a 10-year repayment plan.